trek-view/basecamp/_posts/2022-08-12-open-letter-mapillary-update-api-docs.md

 3. Map data processing (`anonymization_status`)
 4. Map update (`tiler_status`)

-This information allows us to 1) link images uploaded by a user to an Image ID / Sequence ID on Mapillary, and 2) track the status of sequence uploaded by Explorer on Mapillary.
+This information allows us to 1) link images uploaded by a user to an Image ID / Sequence ID on Mapillary, and 2) track the status of sequence uploaded to Mapillary.

 The response also contains a `error_code` property, allowing the ability to identify the reason for potential failures.